marwiss/Kontroll/README.md

 - to create secrets and put them in the /secrets folder
 - to put apoc-5.7.0-core and extended jars in /neo4j/plugins folder
 - to put an ifcopenshell.zip in /api/app/ifcopenshell folder
+- a BCF client, registered with client ID and secret

+# TODO

+Suggested improvements:

+- General code structure refactoring
+- Better commenting
+- Testing scripts, unit testing
+- Better error handling
+- More consistent logging
+- Easier deployment
+- User registration and admin system
+- OData to CYPHER converter
+- Documents API and BCF API integration
+- More complete OpenAPI documentation of routes
+- More complete documentation of pydantic models
+- Improvements on IFC-graph
+- Replace hard coded values with .env values

 # License

+The GNU Affero General Public License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.

 https://www.gnu.org/licenses/agpl-3.0.en.html